jhon27195/Data_Science-BlogPost/README.md

 Seattle Airbnb Data(opens in a new tab)
 The Seattle Airbnb homes data can be used at the above link.
 You might pair this with the Boston Airbnb data-

-listings.csv and calendar.csv
+listings.csv and calendar.csv (dataset in csv format)
-Original dataset in csv format